graphcore/examples/applications/popart/bert/README.md

 - BERT Large – 24 layers (transformer blocks), 340 million parameters

 The JSON configuration files provided in the `configs` directory define how the layers are distributed across IPUs for these BERT models for training and inference.
+There are also IPU Mk2 optimised configs in the `configs/mk2` sub-directory.

 ## Datasets